Professor Polly Jones

 • A Comparison of the post-totalitarian fiction of Vasilii Grossman and Heinrich Boll (Oliver Jones)

 I completed my BA, MPhil and DPhil degrees at Oxford (New College and St Antony’s College).
-I was the Harlech scholar at Harvard, and held junior research fellowships at St Antony’s college (the Max Hayward fellowship) and Worcester College.
+I was the Harlech scholar at Harvard, and held junior research fellowships at St Antony’s College (the Max Hayward fellowship) and Worcester College.
 I was lecturer for seven years at the School of Slavonic and East European Studies, University College London, and a Davis fellow at Princeton University’s Davis Center for Historical Studies before taking up the Schrecker-Barbour fellowship and Associate Professorship at University College in 2012; I was promoted to Professor in 2020.
-My research has been funded by the British Academy, Leverhulme Trust, CEELBAS, John Fell Fund and EHRC.
-I currently serve on the management committee of TORCH (the Oxford Centre for the Humanities).

 Revolution Rekindled.
 The Writers and Readers of Late Soviet Biography (Oxford: Oxford University Press, 2019)